 Transfer credits are generally not applied to the courses in the major.
-In very rare cases, exceptions up to a maximum of two courses (with approval of the appropriate Dean and the Vice President of Adult and Graduate Studies) may be made in individual cases, but only when the content of the course is equivalent to a major sequence course for the baccalaureate degree and only three hours (one course) for the associate degree.
+In very rare cases, exceptions up to a maximum of two courses (with approval of the appropriate Dean) may be made in individual cases, but only when the content of the course is equivalent to a major sequence course for the baccalaureate degree and only three hours (one course) for the associate degree.